9 Best Whole Life Insurance Plans in Singapore 2025 by Class

 Some insurers cover more definitions, while other insurers, not as much.
 Certain insurers are also more lenient.

-#2 Premium Payment Term Options
+Premium Term Options

+Most insurers offer you a limited pay option when paying for your whole life plan.
 In other words, you will pay off your premium within a selected number of years before your policy term ends.

-The premium term options range from 5 to 30 years but differ depending on the insurance company.
+The premium term options range from about 5 to 30 years but will differ depending on your insurer.
+Oftentimes, the premium terms are often in multiples of 5.

 Apart from the limited pay option, some insurers allow you to choose to pay off your premiums by a certain age.
 However, this option is not as common.